 Maintain current schedules.

-When we are well-rested, is it easier to be a little flexible and adjust to change.
-Having a well-establish nap and bedtime schedule helps with planning visits and allows you to work around your child’s sleep schedule.
+When we are well-rested, is it easier to be a little flexible and handle changes.
+Having a well-establish nap and bedtime schedule helps with planning visits and allows you to work around your child’s sleep schedule, keeping their sleep a priority.
 Even though it is tempting to succumb to pressure to push your child past their threshold, try to suggest visits outside of the sleep time or host visitors instead.
 While exceptions can be made, limit the exceptions to one or two nights in a row and add in an early bedtime to help get back on track and avoid the holiday meltdown.